RedboxTrb/MedicalDR_QF/README.md

 | 2 | Moderate DR | 10% | Increased clinical importance |
 | 3 | Severe DR | 8% | Critical for diagnosis |
 | 4 | Proliferative DR | 5% | Maximum retention for rare cases |

+You can adjust these removal percentiles in the notebook (cell 16) as needed for your specific requirements.

 ## Output Structure